 This course is designed for seniors who would like to pursue advanced studies in science after successfully completing physics, chemistry, and biology.

 Students are introduced to the French language and culture.
+They develop skills in the four language modalities: speaking, listening, reading, and writing.

-This course continues to review and reinforce communication skills through the integration of listening, speaking, reading, and writing activities.
+This course continues to review and reinforce fundamental communication skills through the integration of listening, speaking, reading, and writing activities.

-This course continues to review and reinforce communication skills through the integration of listening, speaking, reading, and writing activities.
+This course continues to review and reinforce fundamental communication skills through the integration of listening, speaking, reading, and writing activities.

 Students continue to develop and refine their language skills through increased exposure to more advanced grammar and vocabulary.